bytecodealliance/lucet/README.md

 Lucet requires:

-* Rust stable, and rustfmt.
+* Rust stable, and `rustfmt`.
 We typically track the latest stable release.
 * `wasi-sdk`, providing a Clang toolchain with wasm-ld, the WebAssembly reference sysroot, and a libc that depends on only the WebAssembly System Interface (WASI) import functions.